vanzasetia/vanzasetia.site/src/blog/beginner-guides-for-applying-webmention/index.md

 You should make sure that **the target URL is the same as the URL you want to mention**.

+Again, you should remember that `https://webmention.io/vanzasetia.site/webmention` and `https://webmention.io/vanzasetia.site/webmention/` are **different**.
+The URL with a forward slash at the end will give you a "Not Found" page.

 ### Specificity

 For example, if you have `<a href="https://vanzasetia.site/" class="u-like-of">` on line 8, then `<a href="https://vanzasetia.site/" class="u-repost-of">` on line 9, the Webmention will think that you want to repost instead of liking the website.